 How To Store Leftover Pesto

-Homemade pesto will keep in a refrigerator for up to 5 days when stored in an airtight container.
+Our basil pesto recipe with walnuts will keep in a refrigerator for up to 5 days when stored in an airtight container.

 Alternatively, you can freeze any leftovers in single portions in an ice cube tray.
 Genius, right?!
 Freeze until solid, then pop each pesto ice cube out and transfer to a large freezer safe Ziplock storage bag.
-The pesto will keep in a freezer for up to 6 months and can be added directly to the pan from frozen to make quick sauces for pasta, chicken, roasted veggies, or any other protein you love.
+The pesto will keep in a freezer for up to 6 months and can be added directly to the pan from frozen to make quick sauces for pasta, chicken, or roasted veggies.

 Different Uses For Pesto

-Some of our favorite ways to use walnut pesto are:
+Some of our favorite ways to use homemade walnut pesto are:

 - As a topping for pizza